 Underneath the Dial is a table of numbers in three rows, shown here with some visual cues added:

-You are required to know the age of the lunar month in days (1–30) since the last New Moon.
+You are required to already know the age of the lunar month in days (1–30) since the last New Moon.
 For instance, Full Moon is day 15, and the next New Moon is day 30.
 To ascertain the age of the lunar month, you can either (a) look up the dates of New Moons in a pocket diary or online database, or (b) use the visible shape of the moon, as shown above, to estimate the age.
-Locate the current age of the lunar month on the top or bottom line, then read off a time from the centre line, in hours and minutes: p.m. for days 1–15, or a.m. for days 16–30.
-That time is when, on that day of the lunar month, the moon would be due South (in the northern hemisphere, as we are), with the moonlight shadow of the gnomon falling on the 12 o’clock mid-day marker on the dial.
-This gives the offset which, at other times of night, needs to be added to the apparent time, as indicated by the shadow of the gnomon cast by moonlight, in order to yield the time of night.
+Locate the current age of the lunar month on the top or bottom line, then read off a time from the centre line, in hours and minutes.
+That time gives the offset which needs to be added to the apparent lunar time, as indicated by the shadow of the gnomon cast by moonlight, in order to yield an estimate of the time of night.
 With the offset changing at 48 minutes per day, the calculated result might be subject to considerable error.
 On the night of the New Moon, the correction offset is zero, but you are advised not to attempt this exercise on that night.